grpc/proposal/A119-slicer-lb-policy.md

 #### Changes to xDS LB Policy Registry

-The xDS LB Policy Registry API described in [gRFC A52][A52] will be enhanced to support the two new bits of functionality, as follows:
+The xDS LB Policy Registry API described in [gRFC A52][A52] will be enhanced to support two new bits of functionality, as follows:

 1. Parsing a `GrpcService` proto embedded within an LB policy's configuration into its internal representation, requires access to the following: